lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 <properties
-	pageTitle="Python web apps with Bottle in Azure" description="A tutorial that introduces you to running a Python web app in Azure Websites." services="app-service\web"
+	pageTitle="Python web apps with Bottle in Azure" description="A tutorial that introduces you to running a Python web app in Azure App Service Web Apps." services="app-service\web"
 	documentationCenter="python"
 	tags="python"